tinytrail/gofetch/CONTRIBUTING.md

 - Open a PR by ensuring the title and its description reflect the content of the PR.
 - Ensure that CI passes, if it fails, fix the failures.
 - Every pull request requires a review from the core fetch team before merging.
 - Once approved, all of your commits will be squashed into a single commit with your PR title.

-### Contributing to docs

-TBD

 ### Commit message guidelines